silveiratcl/Thiago_Silveira/README.md

-# Thiago_Silveira
+# Thiago Silveira

-Sou biólogo e pesquisador na área marinha.
-Entusiasta de modelagem estatística e espacialização da informação.
-Busco aprender novas tecnologias que me possibilitem criar produtos e soluções para área ambiental.
+I am a biologist and researcher in the marine environment.
+Enthusiast of statistical modeling and information spatialization.
+I seek to learn new technologies that allow me to create products and solutions for the environmental sciences.

-Estudo HTML, CSS e Javascript para um futuro aprofundamento em ReactJs e Native Native.
-Tenho interesse em me aprofundar Node.js, PostgresSQL e Python.
-Tenho estudado a biblioteca Leafleat.js para espacialização de dados.
+Studing HTML, CSS and Javascript for a future deepening in ReactJs and Native Native.
+Also interested in learn Node.js, PostgresSQL and Python.
+I've been studying the Leafleat.js library for data spatialization.

-Moro em Florianópolis e sou mergulhador.
-Pai do Pedro (2017).
-Família, Surfe, skate e praia me fazem bem.
+I live in Florianópolis and I am a SCUBA diver.
+Pedro's Father (2017).
+Family, surfing, skateboarding and the beach are good for me.

 "Without knowledge action is useless and knowledge without action is futile. "
 - Abu Bakr